tchandrareddy21/APS-failure-classification/README.md

 - From the above problem statement we could observe that, we have to reduce false positives and false negatives.
 More importantly we have to **reduce false negatives, since cost incurred due to false negative is 50 times higher than the false positives.**

+## Number of Instances

+- The training set contains 60000 examples in total in which 59000 belong to the negative class and 1000 positive class.The test set contains 16000 examples.